 Corner began by explaining that for Phases 1 and 2, every element on the rail tracks had to be completely removed for the retrofit of soil, plants, seating, lighting, etc. That would not be the case with the Interim.
 Everything would be left untouched.
 The tracks would remain, the plants would remain, nothing would be modified.
 Only the simple walkway would be laid upon the existing to allow for access.

 At first, it seemed like a huge let down.
 This part of the High Line, with the most spacious views of the Hudson River, is, in many ways, the pinnacle moment of the project.
 And yet, Corner was saying nothing would be designed?
 The notion seemed quite disappointing and, the moment read as a missed opportunity.
-Corner went on to explain that the hope was that “Modesty would be its real power” as the final loop of the project would allow people to be on the authentic High Line and the real design goal was not to “design something cool…but [to allow people to experience] what’s really cool, which is the context.”
+Corner went on to explain that the hope was that “Modesty would be its real power” as the final loop of the project would allow people to be on the authentic High Line and the real design goal was not to “design something cool…but what’s really cool, which is the context.”

 And, Corner is right.
 It would seem superficial if DS+R and Corner tried to modify their auditorium seating or their peel up furniture planters for this space.
 It would become just another variation with no defining characteristic.
 In fact, the lack of designed elements brings the space a sense of natural peace – a real escape from the city that exists as it was meant to be – and a space that we cannot wait to experience.